garrandall/popular-music-data/tracks/ooh-la-la-britney-spears.md

 C'mon, turn it up 'til the speakers pop
 Break it down, show me what you've got

-Ooh my my baby don't be shy
+Oh my my baby don't be shy
 I see that spark flashing in your eye
 My heart beats fast 'cause I want it all
-So baby come with me and be my ooh la la
+So baby come with me and be my oh la la

 Take my hand, we can go all night
 And spin me round just the way I like
 It feels so good, I don't wanna stop
-So baby come with me and be my ooh la la
+So baby come with me and be my oh la la

 You don't have to wear no designer clothes
 Just as long as we're dancing on the floor